Skip to main content

 Some of the Visionary Companies include: 3M (vs Norton), American Express (vs Wells Forge), Boeing (vs Douglas Aircraft), Citicorp (vs Chase Manhattan), Hewlett Packard (vs Texas Instruments), Marriott (vs Howard Johnson), Proctor & Gamble (vs Colgate), and Walt Disney (vs Columbia Pictures).

 The findings show 12 myths about great companies and the key success factors of these visionary companies.
 In this article, we’ll briefly outline the success factors.
-For the full details (and a breakdown of the 12 myths), do get a copy of the book the book or our full 13-page summary.
+For the full details and a breakdown of the 12 myths check out our full 13-page summary.

 Built to Last Philosophies